 Related Reading: What Causes Codependency And How to Deal with It

 5. Make them realize the care of loved ones

 At some point, your husband could feel left out or judged.
-This is why it is important to remind them of how much his loved ones truly care about him and would also want to see changes.
-Talk to loved ones to also express their concerns and quit being judgemental.
+This is why it is important to remind them of how much their loved ones truly care about them and would also want to see changes.
+Talk to loved ones to also express their concerns and quit being judgmental.

 6. Support and motivate them

 It could get tiring for you at some point but no matter what, always try to support and motivate your partner throughout this journey.

 If your spouse is alcoholic or your wife or husband is drinking too much, go with them to their meetings and recovery support group to show that you are indeed with them on this journey.